13. Paths Cross

 Having hypothesized that Rico, with the aid of Oscar Pinero, had somehow figured out how to rob the winning lottery ticket played by Leslie Marionette, he made a calculated leap and asked, “Luci, how’d Rico end up with a winning lottery ticket?”

-Luci expected the winnings to come up and didn’t act either surprised or bewildered, as Kevin hoped; instead, crossed her arms and gave him a withering look.
+Luci expected the winnings to come up and didn’t act either surprised or bewildered, as Kevin hoped; instead, she crossed arms across ample breasts and gave him a withering look.

-Worried that she might be part of the nefarious activities, Kevin shrugged and offered a weak, “What?”
+Worried that she was part of the nefarious activities, Kevin shrugged and offered a weak, “What?”

-Ignoring the quandary of her answer, he asked, “So you do know about the million dollar ticket.
+Ignoring the quandary of her answer, he said, “So you do know about the million dollar ticket.
 Can you at least tell me what store he bought the ticket from?
-Rico, that is.
-Did he at least tell you that?
-The store?”
+Did he at least tell you that?”

 “Why?
 Is the family gonna try to take my money?”